Menu Close

 Hyperlite 2

-Hyperlite 2 is the preferred option for NHL players that is very lightweight and durable.
+Hyperlite 2 is the preferred low kick option for NHL players.
+It is lightweight and very durable.

 CCM Ribcor